 But it’s not.
 And you know what?
 I actually have the science to prove that little statement.
 We’ll go over the nitty gritty in a minute…but before we do, let me be clear:

 Okay!
 Let’s get down to why I’m on my soapbox today, shall we?
-I cannot tell you the number of times that I’ve heard that certain essential oils (lavender and melaleuca or tea tree are common) cause hormone disruption.
+I cannot tell you the number of times that I’ve heard that certain essential oils (lavender and melaleuca or tea tree are common) are a hormone disruptor.
 This is a false claim.
 Period.

 Don’t believe me?